Dipole Moment of Benzene Molecules

-Dipole moment of molecules like benzene zero suggested that the benzene ring has a regular hexagonal planner aromatic structure with sp2 hybridized atomic orbitals in the carbon atom.
-Therefore, the dipole moment of benzene and substituted molecules calculated by different theoretical or experimental calculation formulas in chemistry.
-In learning chemistry, substituted benzene molecule is acid properties in phenols or aromatic alcohol but benzene shows base properties in aromatic amines.
+The dipole moment of molecules like benzene zero suggested that the benzene ring has a regular hexagonal planner aromatic structure with sp2 hybridized atomic orbitals in the carbon atom.
+Therefore, the dipole moment of benzene and substituted molecules are calculated by different theoretical or experimental calculation formulas in chemistry.
+In learning chemistry, substituted benzene molecule shows acid properties in phenols or aromatic alcohol but it shows base properties in aromatic amines.
 Hydrocarbon like benzene was the first isolated by Faraday in 1825 in cylinders of the compressed illuminating gas molecule from the pyrolysis of whale oil.
 All the chemical bonds in the C6H6 molecule have double bond properties with five canonical structures having different bond energy.

-If hydrogen atom in the benzene ring substituted by another atom or groups, this molecule acquires polarity.
+If a hydrogen atom in the benzene ring is substituted by another atom or group, this molecule acquires bond polarity.
 Examples of such molecules of which shows dipole moment is chlorobenzene, nitrobenzene, phenol, etc, and o, p, m-isomers of the benzene ring.

 The resultant dipole moment of molecules equal to the vectorial sum of energy of individual bond or group moments.
 Therefore, the dipole moment of the di-substituted molecules of the benzene ring ( C6H6x1x2) can be calculated by vectorial energy addition formula, μ2 = m12 + m22 + 2 m1m2 cosθ.

 Experimental work show that the o, p-substitution activated benzene nucleus for chemical reaction.
 But m-substitution deactivated the nucleus for chemical reaction.
 The electric polarization value of o-derivative is highest but p-derivatives are lowest.